Trust Lawyers in Vero Beach, FL

 For example, if someone sues you, the other party can’t come after the assets in the trust as compensation.
 After all, you don’t own them anymore, the trust does.
 The same is true for debts—placing certain properties in an irrevocable trust keeps them safe from seizure by creditors.

-That is just one example, and you might find an irrevocable trust is right for you for other reasons.
+These are just two examples.
 Nonetheless, because only beneficiaries can alter this kind of trust, you should understand the implications before creating one.

 Our Lawyers Can Also Help With Less Common Types of Trusts